roypr/als-discount-rules-for-woocommerce/readme.txt

 == Description ==

-**Business Discount Rules – WooCommerce** lets you create flexible discount rules for your online store — all from one easy-to-use interface.
+**Business Discount Rules for WooCommerce** lets you create flexible discount rules for your online store — all from one easy-to-use interface.
 Unlike the default WooCommerce setup that requires editing each product or variation manually, this plugin centralizes discount management and saves you hours.

 **Key Features:**